merenlab/merenlab.org/data/benchmarking-long-read-assemblers/index.md

 HADS_014    /path/to/HADS_014.fq.gz
 ```

-## Details fo the computational environment
+## Details of the computational environment

 We used the anvi'o version `8-dev`, which is the development version following the `v8` stable release.
 We introduced the program {% include PROGRAM name='anvi-script-find-misassemblies' %} between `v8` and the next stable release `v9`.
 This reproducible workflow should work without a problem with more recent version of anvi'o.
 If that is not the case, please reach out to any of us.